Mandarancio/OpenGOO/README.md

     cd ..
     ./OpenGOO

-There are some flag that you can activate:
+There are some flags that you can activate:

     -debug  (for more debug output)
     -fps    (to know the fps)